ace0/cs642-hw4/README.md

 `traceroute` is a tool used to determine the route between two IP addresses.
 You can find information about on the internet.
 Wikipedia has a nice introduction: https://en.wikipedia.org/wiki/Traceroute.

+1. Briefly describe how the traceroute tool works including which network protocols are in use.

 1. Give the source IP address that issued the traceroute command and the destination IP address.

 1. List the IP addresses on the route between source and destination.